 If you are travelling from a station where you can’t buy a ticket either because it is unstaffed, the ticket office is closed or there is no working ticket machine you can buy any ticket except advance fares from the conductor on the train.
 In practice the conductor may sell you a ticket even if you could have bought it before you got on but they could charge you a higher fare eg not giving discounts for railcards.

 Railcards generally give a 34% discount on almost all fares for young people (16-25 and all full time students), 26-30s (downloaded to a smartphone), older people (60+), people with disabilities (including a friend), families and friends (when travelling with children), forces and two together (any two people who regularly share the same journey) and half-price travel for 16 and 17 year olds with the 16-17 Saver..
 They mostly cost £30 a year or £70 for three years (£20 for the disabled railcard or £54 for three years).
 You can sometimes save the cost of the railcard on a single journey.
 Note that digital railcards are acceptable to be shown on a phone or tablet device but not a photograph of a paper railcard.
-From September 2019 there will be a 16-17 railcard which will give 50% discount.
+There is also a 16-17 railcard which will give 50% discount.